susanw1/mustache-templating-maven-plugin/README.md

 It has the following features:

-* Templates and contexts are loadable from directories under _src_, from a _classpath:/_ URL, or from any other URL.
+* Templates and contexts are loadable from directories under _src_, from a _classpath:/_ URL, or from any other reachable URL.
 * The context loader is pluggable, so if your contexts are more complex or require some processing, then you can add a custom ContextLoader to produce one or more custom objects to be templated.
 This also gives control over the output filename.

-This plugin is an offshoot of the Zscript project, where it is used to generate custom Java code from YAML message definitions.
+This plugin is an offshoot of the [Zscript](../zscript) project, where it is used to generate custom Java code from YAML message definitions.

 # Usage